 If you still have your old spring plates, use them as a template to mark your new holes.
 Otherwise, use the holes on your swivel assembly for reference.
 Use a 3/8" drill bit to drill the new holes.
 The fiberglass spring plates on our web site are black in color.
 They can easily be spray painted to match the color of your patio furniture.

 We strive to make as many patio furniture repair parts as possible available to our customers.
 Unfortunately, many newer styles of outdoor patio furniture are manufactured overseas and as a result, patio furniture replacement parts are not made available.
 We only carry the most common outdoor patio furniture parts for the most common styles/brands of outdoor furniture.
 If you do not find the outdoor furniture parts you need on our web site, we recommend checking with the original manufacturer of your patio furniture.
 There are so many outdoor furniture parts available, it would be impossible to stock all every outdoor furniture part for every manufacturer.

 No, please.
 We are a small company and do not have the staff available to handle custom outdoor furniture parts requests and patio furniture part identification.
-Our web site offers a detailed description of the patio furniture repair parts we carry and should give you the information you need to identify you patio furniture replacement part, glide, end cap or common wear part.
-Unfortunately, we do not offer every part furniture replacement part available.
+Our website offers a detailed description of the patio furniture repair parts we carry and should give you the information you need to identify your patio furniture replacement part, glide, end cap or common wear part.
+Unfortunately, we do not offer every patio furniture replacement part available.
 Many of the patio furniture manufacturers have parts that are made specifically for their line of patio furniture.
 Our patio furniture, replacement part collection is generic in nature.
 Our outdoor furniture replacement parts can be used on any number of patio furniture collections.
 If you need a specific patio furniture replacement part, please contact your local outdoor patio furniture dealer.